camdenboren/alc-calc/README.md

 <i>The bundle scripts are implemented sans-Nix since bundles created w/ cargo-bundle from nixpkgs link to dylibs in /nix/store/\*, breaking the bundle for non-Nix users</i>

+### Binary Cache

-You can also leverage the binary cache by adding [Garnix] to your nix-config
+You can leverage the binary cache by adding [Garnix] to your nix-config

 ```nix
 nix.settings.substituters = [ "https://cache.garnix.io" ];
 nix.settings.trusted-public-keys = [ "cache.garnix.io:CTFPyKSLcx5RMJKfLo5EEPUObbA78b0YQ2DTCJXqr9g=" ];
 ```

+## Structure

+`src` contains two crates

+- The binary crate (`main`) serves only as an entry point into the library crate, which contains the UI and calculation logic

+- `ui` contains the main window, with individual views and components delegated to other modules like `table`

 ## License